 How much do you spend on Audible per month?

 We have a regular $14.95/month plan and then I buy one-off audiobooks when there is a good sale or if there is something I really want.
-And then I use Overdrive for the rest of my audiobook needs.
+And then I use Overdrive or Scribd for the rest of my audiobook needs.

 How do I find good sales on Audible?